-Checklists are a powerful way to save time and get great results when you are doing complicated work.
+Checklists are a powerful way to save time (a great time management solution) and get great results when you are doing complicated work.
 They help you to learn and improve your results each time you use them.

-Checklists are easy to create in a Mindomo map – a topic with subtopics represents a list with items.
-There are template checklists maps available in your Mindomo account.
+Checklists are easy to create in a Mindomo map – a topic with subtopics representing a list of items.
+There are many mind map templates available in your Mindomo account, and more than just one for checklists.
 Each account type (Business, Personal, Teacher, and Student) has different example checklists as templates.

 Why use checklists?

 - Gives you the essential information you need when you need it